• Skip to primary navigation

 Remember the format of the test, the structure of each part, what you’re asked in every one of them and how much time you have at your disposal.

-You are not required to have a native accent.
-Absolutely not: what matters, is your ability to be understood by the examiner when you talk.
+You are not required to have a native accent: what matters, is your ability to be understood by the examiner when you talk.

 Work a bit on this, alone or with the help of an experienced language tutor.